The Gifts of Imperfection eBooks Download

 The Gifts of Imperfection

 Pattern hunting is wonderful to work and, in fact, throughout my career, my attempts at un-seeing were strictly reserved for my personal life and those humbling vulnerabilities that I loved to deny.
-That all changed in November 2006, when the research that fills these pages smacked me upside the head.
+That all changed in November 2006, when the research that filled these pages smacked me upside the head.
 For the first time in my career, I was desperate to un-see my own research.

 Up until that point, I had dedicated my career to studying difficult emotions like shame, fear, and vulnerability.
 I had written academic pieces on shame, developed a shame-resilience curriculum for mental health and addictions professionals, and written a book about shame resilience called I Thought It Was Just Me